 All circulating items must be returned to the return bins at either location.
-At Chicago, there is a return bin beside the security desk, as well as one inside the Library itself near the main door.
+At the Chicago campus, there is a return bin beside the security desk where materials can be returned.
+All materials can be returned directly to the librarians when the library is open.
 At Oak Brook, there is a return bin directly next to where library staff sit at the Resource Center desk.